 The English Grill, Victoria

-What: The English Grill is offering a brilliant seasonal Valentine’s Day feast.
+What: The sophisticated English Grill is offering a brilliant seasonal Valentine’s Day feast.
 Things kick off with oysters Rockefeller before continuing with a choice of starters like venison ragu, beetroot gravel roulade, or hispi cabbage caesar salad.
 After a rose Champagne sorbet to cleanse the palate, you’ll have your choice of mains.
-While butter-poached halibut and mushroom-stuffed butternut squash are tempting but we’re sold on the iconic The Rubens beef Wellington, complete with thyme and garlic infused fondant potato and Madeira sauce.
+Whole butter-poached halibut and mushroom-stuffed butternut squash are tempting but we’re sold on the iconic The Rubens beef Wellington, complete with thyme and garlic infused fondant potato and Madeira sauce.

 Where: The Rubens at the Palace, 39 Buckingham Palace Road, Victoria, SW1W 0PS